-FRE 181 French Lab 1
+FRE 181 French Lab 1 0 21 Prerequisites: None

-Corequisites: FRE 111 Available: Fall, Spring
+Corequisites: FRE 111

 This course provides an opportunity to enhance acquisition of the fundamental elements of the French language.
 Emphasis is placed on the progressive development of basic listening, speaking, reading, and writing skills through the use of supplementary learning media and materials.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written French and demonstrate cultural awareness.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.

-FRE 182 French Lab 2
+FRE 182 French Lab 2 0 2 1

+Prerequisites :: FRE 181

-Prerequisites: FRE 181 Corequisites: FRE 112
+Corequisites: : FRE 112

+This cours e provides an opportunity to enhance a icani siti on

 This course provides an opportunity to enhance acquisition of the fundamental elements of the French language.
 Emphasis is placed on the progressive development of basic listening, speaking, reading, and writing skills through the use of supplementary learning media and materials.
 Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written French and demonstrate cultural awareness.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.

-Prerequisites: FRE 112
+FRE 211 Intermediate French I 3 0 3 Prerequisites: FRE 112